tommie/tx07k-reverse/README.md

 HH  - 8-bit humidity as %RH, in BCD.
 CC  - 8-bit channel (1-3).
 ```

-The device sends bursts of six packets, with 8 ms in-between.

 The checksum uses a modified (or wrongly implemented) CRC-4, see `tempdec.py`.